-Ecosystem Builder Hub would like to cultivate a pool of contributing ecosystem builders to write content for this site.
-If you’re an entrepreneurial ecosystem builder and would like to contribute written content for publication on this site, please review the editorial guidelines below, then contact us.
+Ecosystem Builder Hub would like to cultivate a collection of stories and case studies from ecosystem builders.
+If you are an entrepreneurial ecosystem builder and would like to contribute written content for publication on this site, please review the editorial guidelines below, then contact us.

 Overview and Vision

 Storytelling emerged as an initiative during ESHIP 2018.
 Following that summit, the concept of a hub for stories about ecosystem building and information sharing emerged.
 The concept is a place where ecosystem builders can come to learn, be inspired and motivated.
 This includes stories, articles, tips, resources, and information written by ecosystem builders, about ecosystem builders/ecosystem building, for ecosystem builders.

 The online platform will strengthen the link between ecosystem builders by raising awareness, sharing stories, tips, information, learnings, and resources related to entrepreneurial ecosystem building.